lh3/centos5-vm/README.md

 portable executables.

-This virtual repository (with no code and data) describes how to deploy CentOS 5 virtual machine (VM) on your laptop or desktop computers such as you can test your programs on this older system and produce portable precompiled binaries.
+This virtual repository (with no code and data) describes how to deploy CentOS 5 virtual machine (VM) on your laptop or desktop computers such that you can test your programs on this older system and produce portable precompiled binaries.

 #### Installation and Usage